Curie: Policy-based Secure Data Exchange: Deployment of Curie

-The computation of \emph{local dose algorithm} is straighforward: a member obtains the algorithm coefficients through Equation~\ref{dose-algorithm-matrix} with use of locally collected patient data.
-To implement a secure algorithm among consortia members, members translate the data exchanged into neutral input matrices~\cite{wu2011wireless}.
-More particularly, patient samples to be exchanged by each member are computed as an input matrix $\mathcal{X}_{0},\ldots, \mathcal{X}_{n}$ and dose matrix $\mathcal{Y}_{0}, \ldots, \mathcal{Y}_{n}$.
-The transformation defines each members' \emph{local statistics} $\mathcal{O}_{i}= \mathcal{X}^\intercal \mathcal{X}$ and $\mathcal{V}_{i}=\mathcal{X}^\intercal \mathcal{Y}$.
-Local statistics define the output of the negotiation defined for each member in a consortium.
-The aggregation of these subsets corresponds to a \emph{pooled dataset} which is the exact amount a member negotiates to obtain from other members.
-Dose algorithm construction from the pooled dataset is defined as concatenation of local statistics as follows:
+\Curie allows members to collaboratively learn a dose model without disclosing their patient records and guarantees data sharing complies with the policy as negotiated.
+As shown in Equation~\ref{eq:pooled-dose}, each member translates its negotiated data into neutral input matrices~\cite{wu2011wireless}.
+Particularly, patient samples to be exchanged by each member are computed as an input matrix $\mathcal{X}_{0},\ldots, \mathcal{X}_{n}$ and dose matrix $\mathcal{Y}_{0}, \ldots, \mathcal{Y}_{n}$.
+The transformation defines each member's \emph{local statistics} $\mathcal{O}_{i}= \mathcal{X}^\intercal \mathcal{X}$ and $\mathcal{V}_{i}=\mathcal{X}^\intercal \mathcal{Y}$.
+Local statistics is the output of the negotiation of each member in a consortium.
+The aggregation of the local statistics corresponds to a \emph{negotiated dataset} which is the exact amount that a member negotiates to obtain from other members in a consortium. \Curie constructs the dose algorithm of the negotiated dataset as a concatenation of members' local statistics as follows: